Pryor Mountains Working Ranch

 USA

-Ranch weeks are all about a cowboys life: Caring for the land (25,000 acres) is a loving stewardship.
-Caring for the 800 head of cows and calves changes after a long winter and a well earned change of focus at the ranch.
-Each day will include riding and working cattle and returning strays to their pastures and gathering and working cattle.
+Ranch weeks are all about a cowboys life - caring for the land (33,000 acres) is a loving stewardship.
+Caring for the 800 head of cows and calves after a long winter and a well earned change of focus at the ranch.
+Each day will include riding, working cattle and returning strays to their pastures and gathering cattle.
 We have branding in the spring and gathering and weaning in the fall.
+Some weeks include a Mini Horse Drive as well.

 |